vlmhrd/Data-Analysis-and-Visualization-Python-/Summary Statistics - transforming and summarizing space missions data/description.md

 The project is centered around an exploratory analysis on two categorical variables - Country and Status Mission.

 ## Project Goals
-- Understand the central tendency, spread and IQR of mission statuses
+- Understand the central tendency, spread and IQR of mission statuses using cat codes
 - Cleaning and transforming data to filter out recent values, compare findings.
 - Building a proportions table for Country variable.
 Identify trends and visualize the findings